1. Home

 What is apprenticeship?

 As defined by the Department of Labor, apprenticeship is an industry-driven, high-quality career pathway where employers can develop and prepare their future workforce, and individuals can obtain paid work experience, classroom instruction, and a portable, nationally-recognized credential.
+Learn about the top five benefits or Registered Apprenticeship in this quick video!

 Individuals